fedecatinello/c-sockets-library/README.md

 It's assumed that `git` is already installed on your local machine.

-To install it in a Debian-based Linux distribution like Ubuntu just run `sudo apt-get install git`.
+To install it on a Debian-based Linux distribution like Ubuntu just run `sudo apt-get install git`.

 On a Fedora distribution run the command `sudo yum install git`